Shresht7/defcmd/README.md

 ```

 The `@cli.subcmd` decorator accepts:
-- `name` — override the subcommand name (defaults to the function name).
+- `name`: override the subcommand name (defaults to the function name).
-- `description` — override the help text (defaults to the function docstring).
+- `description`: override the help text (defaults to the function docstring).

 ### Nested subcommands / groups